 Dessert - offers a range of hot puddings, a hot milk pudding and a selection of fruit, yoghurts and scones.

 What are the standard meal times?

 This varies ward by ward, but in general Lunch and Evening meals are served at 12.30 hrs and 17.30 hrs, as these times best fit the ward routine and protected meal times.
 However our current system does provide flexibility to have staggered meal times, and the main evening meal served at 5pm on children's wards.

-Are patients permitted to bring their own food/meals on to wards?
+Are patients permitted to bring in their own food/meals?